Almost Isotropy-Maximal Manifolds of Non-negative Curvature: The Proof of Theorem

-\begin{proposition} The extended, smooth and effective $T^{n+1}$ action on $M^{2n+1}$, a closed, simply-connected, non-negatively curved almost torus manifold, has only connected isotropy subgroups and the quotient space $M^{2n+1}/T^{n+1}$ and all of its faces are diffeomorphic (after smoothing the corners) to disks.
+{\bf Step 2}: The $T^k$-action on $D(N)$ extends to a smooth, (almost) effective, isotropy maximal and locally standard $T^{k+1}$-action, and $F/T$ and $D(F)/T$ and all of their faces are diffeomorphic to disks, after smoothing the corners.